 Figure 4.
-Layer numbers and segments for a branch with a zero slope where segment 37 is the last active segment of the branch.
-EBOT for this waterbody is 261.21 m and is the bottom elevation of layer 13 or KMX-1 (where KMX=14).
+Layer numbers and segments for a branch with a zero slope, where segment 37 is the last active segment of the branch.
+EBOT for this waterbody is 261.21 m, and is the bottom elevation of layer 13 or KMX-1 (where KMX=14).

 Initial Conditions (INIT CND)